≡ Menu

 Man, that office is so inefficient.
 They lost the petition and made everyone resign.

 That’s terrible.
-I can’t believe people were forced to quit over their error.
+I can’t believe people were forced to quit over the office’s error.

 Huh?